How To Drag Down In Google Sheets

 Understanding Drag-Down

 When you drag down a cell containing a formula or formatting, Google Sheets automatically adjusts the formula or formatting to apply to the subsequent cells in the column.
 This adjustment is based on the relative cell references within the formula or the formatting rules applied.
-(See Also: How To Convert Celsius To Fahrenheit In Google Sheets)
+(See Also: How To Set Up Drop Down List In Google Sheets)

 Dragging Formulas Down